LeadDuo – Service Business SoftwareLeadDuo

 How much more should a deep clean cost?

-Deep cleans often run materially above standard maintenance cleans because bathrooms, kitchens, buildup, and detailed surfaces take longer.
-In many markets the jump is roughly 30–60% depending on the home.
+Deep cleans often run 30–60% above standard maintenance cleans because bathrooms, kitchens, buildup, and detailed surfaces take longer.

 What should I charge for add-ons like oven or fridge cleaning?